Information for parents

-Year 11 and 12 students can start studying UniSC courses while still completing high school.
+Year 10 - 12 students can start studying UniSC courses while still completing high school.

 Hear from other UniSC parents

 It was a proud parent moment for Debbie and Nick Orman when their daughter Rubie graduated from UniSC last year.

 Proud parents of UniSC graduate, Kalena Davis flew from the other side of the world to watch their daughter graduate.